matthewsmithwarren/finapp/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `matthewsmithwarren`, `finapp`, `matthewswarren`, `matthewsmithwarren`, `gmail`, `matthewsmithwarren`, `Stock Trading Sandbox deployed on AWS EC2`, `project_description`
+Do a search and replace with your text editor for the following: `matthewsmithwarren`, `finapp`, `matthewswarren`, `matthewsmithwarren`, `gmail`, `matthewsmithwarren`, `Stock Trading Sandbox deployed on AWS EC2`, `Refactored the Finance web application to work outside of Harvard's CS50 environment and then deployed on AWS EC2`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>